mmbman/Katagiri/list.md

 1. *Blue Cliff Record* Case 84 Talk 3: Impermanence and the Meaning of Silence
 1. *Blue Cliff Record* Case 84 Talk 4: Three Aspects of Buddha's Silence

-1. *Shōbōgenzō Sansuikyo*: Eastern Mountains Traveling on the Water
+1. *Sansuikyo*: Eastern Mountains Traveling on the Water
 1. On a Poem by the Boatman: Fishing with a Straight Hook
 1. What is Right Human Effort – Part 1
 1. What is Right Human Effort – Part 2